ljaaskela/velk-platform/docs/render/render-backend.md

 No shader declares a `buffer_reference`, so no shader source requires `GL_EXT_buffer_reference` or `GL_EXT_shader_explicit_arithmetic_types_int64`, and no GLSL declaration anywhere contains a `uint64_t`.

-Two consequences worth knowing when writing shaders:
+Two consequences when writing shaders:

 - **A record's array stride must equal the C++ record size.** A mismatch misreads every element after the first, so it is worth getting right up front. `VELK_GPU_STRUCT` (`alignas(16)`) handles the C++ side, but watch std430's own rules: it derives struct alignment from the largest member, *not* by rounding up to 16 the way std140 does.
 When a record's largest member is smaller than a `vec4`, std430 computes a smaller stride than `alignas(16)` gives the C++ struct, and the difference has to be made up with explicit padding fields on the GLSL side.
 - **Region alignment is the arena's job.** Each producer's region is aligned to its own record size so `offset / record_size` lands on an integer element index.